QuickLogic-Corp/TinyFPGA-Programmer-Application/q-series/python/readme.md

 pip3 install tinyfpgab
 ```

-On Ubuntu the lsusb command should display something similar to the following:
+On native Ubuntu the lsusb command should display something similar to the following:

 ```sh
 lsusb